-- BOEMRE intends to designate a second set of WEAs-off Massachusetts, Rhode Island, New York, and North Carolina-by the end of this year.
+- BOEMRE intends to designate a second set of WEAs potentially including areas offshore Massachusetts, Rhode Island, New York, and North Carolina by the end of this year.
 We have already received numerous expressions of interest off the coast of Massachusetts, and we will be soliciting nominations and other relevant information in the other three areas in the coming months.
-We will continue to consult with the intergovernmental task forces in these states. - BOEMRE will consult with the established Maine intergovernmental task force concerning possible future deepwater wind leasing and development and anticipates establishing new task forces in Georgia and South Carolina later this year.
+We will continue to consult with the intergovernmental task forces in these states. - BOEMRE will consult with the established Maine intergovernmental task force concerning possible future deepwater wind leasing and development and anticipates establishing new task forces in Georgia, South Carolina and Hawaii later this year.
 The University of Maine's DeepC wind program, funded in part by DOE, is working on developing new technologies, including floating wind turbines for use in deep waters.
-BOEMRE will work with Maine in the event that any entitities are interested in pursuing leasing opportunities offshore Maine.
-We also have received an application for a short-term lease for data collection off Georgia under the interim policy. - BOEMRE also received a request for a right-of-way for a 750-mile backbone transmission line running about 10 miles offshore from New York to Virginia.
+BOEMRE will work with Maine in the event that we receive an unsolicited application for a commercial wind lease offshore Maine.
+We also have received an application for a short-term lease for data collection off Georgia under the interim policy, and are currently processing that application. - BOEMRE also received a request for a right-of-way for a 750-mile backbone transmission line running about 10 miles offshore from New York to Virginia.
 The developer has ambitious plans for this transmission line, believing that it can link future Atlantic OCS wind energy installations in a manner that can facilitate efficient interconnection to the onshore electrical grid.
-We will consult and coordinate with federal, state, local, and tribal governments and other stakeholders in processing this request.
+We held initial meetings on the proposed project with members of our New York, New Jersey, Delaware, Maryland, and Virginia Task Forces in early June, and will continue to consult and coordinate with our Task Forces and other stakeholders in processing this request.